 I used to have a heck of a time shooting my arrows in tight groups during practice.
 I guess having a mind that likes to wander doesn’t help.
 Focusing on my shooting was a real challenge until my friend, Neil Jacobson, made the suggestion that getting your mind to focus is an exercise that can be done anywhere.

 Editor’s Note: Tim may need to work on his focus while shooting, but his attention to detail on his work is second to none.
-Check out his collection of leather archery products at www.farrwestleather.com.
+Check out his unique and beautiful jewelry products at his Facebook page, Absorkee Designs.